 Applicants can use any of the hours in-between or the full 10.00 am to 4.00 pm.
 Applications of a commercial nature and / or require a licence of any sort will not be applicable for street play.

-You can pick any of these dates that suit you or your organisation and there's no barrier to applying for Street Play on both of these dates.
+You can pick any of these dates that suit you or your organisation and there's no barrier to applying for Street Play on these dates.
+When applying for a closure for the Kings Coronation applicants can use the Street Play request form and mention it's for the coronation.

 Applications can only be considered if the applicant's address is the same as the road closure location address.
 We would not progress applications where the applicant is not a resident on the road being requested for a closure.
 An exception to this would be applications from community centres, nurseries and schools. these may still be accepted for consideration.